-Payments provide compensations for losses in agricultural production due to natural disasters.
+Compensations for losses in agricultural production due to natural disasters.
 Source: Ministry of Finance (MOF), People's Republic of China, Outlay Documents of the Ministry of Finance.

 Use of labels: Production limits: NO; Variable payment rates: YES; Input constraints: NO.